atta-hamamah/cars-react/README.md

-"Fully responsive React app with multiple pages using React Router, styled using Tailwind, and context to share logic between different components."
+"Fully responsive React app with multiple pages using React Router, developed and designed by me, styled using Tailwind, and context to share logic between different components."